Quirkiest Museums in Penang to Visit on Your Next Trip!

 Prepare your cameras for some crazy photo-ops at these weird and wacky museums in Penang.

-Penang is a beautiful state located in peninsular Malaysia.
-It has a rich cultural background, a number of sites that are UNESCO reserved and is a one-stop food destination for travellers.
+Penang , a stunning state in Peninsular Malaysia, boasts a rich cultural heritage, several UNESCO-listed sites, and is a food lover’s paradise.
 Your love for Penang is bound to grow manifold each time you visit the diverse land, as it has a plethora of options to choose from and a line-up of things to do.

 Also read: 20 Fun Things to Do in Penang On Your First Trip